ksedlak613/Verifinger/README.md

-# Verifinger
+## Verifinger

-This repository contains ML approaches to identify overlapped fingerprints
+This repository contains the ML approaches to identify various overlapped fingerprints